 Wine Production Before Apartheid

 The earliest vineyards in South Africa were white-owned, while the black people were mostly workers.
-As earlier mentioned, in the seventeenth century, slaves were brought from different parts to work on these farms.
-The native Khoisan were resistant to subjugation by the Dutch Settlers under the leadership of Riebeck.
+As earlier mentioned, in the seventeenth century, slaves were brought from different parts of the world to work on these farms.
+The native Khoisan were resistant to subjugation by the Dutch Settlers under the leadership of Riebeeck.
 Consequently, they led several uprisings against the settlers and could not be utilized for viticulture.
-These conditions forced Riebeck to bring slaves from other parts of Africa, Indonesia, and the East Indies.
+These conditions forced Riebeeck to bring slaves from other parts of Africa, Indonesia, and the East Indies.

 The earlier developments led to a paternalistic and dependent relationship between the white settlers and blacks.
-Black people, in this case, mean every other group of people apart from the white settlers.
+Black people, in this case refer to every other group of people apart from the white settlers.
 The enslaved people provided labor in vineyards and wineries until slavery was abolished in 1834.